robinsimonklein/shopify-vite/README.md

 It also uses [Stimulus](https://stimulus.hotwired.dev/) for the javascript code to augment the templates DOM with just enough behavior to make it shine.

+> **Warning**
+> This is a strict inimum blank theme, you will need to code all the templates content, style & features to get a production ready theme.

 ## Getting started

 First, [create a repo from this template on GitHub.](https://github.com/robinsimonklein/shopify-vite/generate)